-If your report raises issues regarding University regulations or procedures Curriculum & Quality Department will, in conjunction with the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee will respond to you directly.
+If your report raises issues regarding University regulations or procedures or practice assessment issues Curriculum & Quality Department will, in conjunction with the Pro-Vice-Chancellor (Curriculum, Teaching and Learning) or nominee will respond to you directly.
 The time it will take to respond will depend on the complexity of the issue raised but again, as with School responses, we would aim to reply to you within 6 weeks.
 If you feel at any time that issues raised in your report have not been considered appropriately by the School or University please contact us.
 Feedback from external examiner reports is also considered by Quality Assurance committees at both School and University-level.
-If any common issues or themes arise out of these meetings information will be communicated to all external examiners, detailing the University's response to the issue and any subsequent changes to legislation or processes.
+If any common issues or themes arise out of these meetings information will be communicated to all External Examiners, detailing the University's response to the issue and any subsequent changes to legislation or processes.

-10. Working with Students
+10. Working with Students and Practice Learning Partners